Options class (ScrollBar)

 "left(l),right(r)" {string}, defines arrows for scroll-rectangular or scroll-circle

-(static) horizonalShapes :string
+(static) horizontalShapes :string

 "shape(part),shape(part),..."